rocky-linux/documentation/docs/guides/database/database_mariadb-server.md

 Thanks for using MariaDB!
 ```

-MariaDB should now be ready to use.
+MariaDB will now be ready to use.

-### Rocky Linux 9.0 Changes
+### Rocky 9.0 changes

 Rocky Linux 9.0 uses `mariadb-server-10.5.13-2` as the default mariadb-server version.
 As of version 10.4.3, a new plugin is automatically enabled in the server which changes the `mariadb-secure-installation` dialog.
 That plugin is `unix-socket` authentication.
 [This article](https://mariadb.com/kb/en/authentication-plugin-unix-socket/) explains the new feature well.
-Essentially, using `unix-socket` authentication uses the credentials of the logged in user to access the database.
+Essentially, using unix-socket authentication uses the logged-in user's credentials to access the database.
 It makes it so that if the root user, for example, logs in and then uses `mysqladmin` to create or delete a database (or any other function) that no password is needed for access.
 Same works with `mysql`.
 It also means there is no password to compromise remotely.
-This depends on the security of the users setup on the server for all of the protection of the database.
+This depends on the security of the users set up on the server for all of the database protection.

 The second dialog during the `mariadb-secure-installation` after the password is set for the administrative user is: